openstack-archive/fuel-ccp/doc/source/quickstart.rst

     bash fuel-ccp/tools/deploy-test-vms.sh -a create -n NUMBER_OF_VMS

-This script will create flavor, upload cirrios image to glance, create network and subnet and launch bunch of cirrios based VMs.
+This script will create flavor, upload cirrios image to glance, create network and subnet and launch bunch of CirrOS based VMs.

 Accessing horizon and nova-vnc